andresmontoyab/Spring/security/README.md

 ### ResourceServerSecurityConfigurer

-This is the first method that we must implement in order to setup up our resource server and is the easy one, basically in this method we are going to setup the logic decoded our incoming JWT to json an verified if is a valid JWT.
+This is the first method that we must implement in order to setup up our resource server and is the easy one, basically in this method we are going to setup the logic to decoded our incoming JWT to json and verify if is a valid JWT.

+In order to do that we have to use the same jwtKey, JwtTokenStore and JwtAccessTokenConverter that we used in our Authorization Server, so if you compare this information in both (Authorization and Protected API) project must do exactly the same.

 ```java
 @Configuration